UPTI Affair

-Detentions
+History

-In total, 16 UPTI employees suffered from repression.

-The first to be arrested was Korets, on November 28, 1935, but was soon released and reinstated at UPTI.
+A total of 16 UPTI employees suffered from the repressions.
+Moisei Korets was the first to be arrested on 28 November 1935, but he was soon released and reinstated at UPTI.

-On May 26, 1936, Eva Zeisel (artistic director of the porcelain and glass industry of the USSR, at that time the ex-wife of Alexander Weissberg) was arrested in Moscow, she was accused of preparing an assassination attempt on Stalin, at first she was sent to the internal prison at Lubyanka, then to Kresty Prison.
-Alexander Weisberg traveled to Leningrad, then to Moscow, to intercede for Eva.
-Walking around offices in Moscow took several months and in September 1937, Eva was unexpectedly released, given a new passport and deported from the country.
-Through Poland she came to Austria.
+On 26 May 1936, Eva Zeisel (by then ex-wife of Alexander Weissberg and artistic director of the USSR's porcelain and glass industry) was arrested in Moscow.
+She was accused of plotting an assassination attempt on Joseph Stalin and sent first to the internal prison at Lubyanka, then to Kresty Prison in Leningrad.
+Alexander Weisberg traveled to Leningrad and then to Moscow to intercede on her behalf.
+His campaign lasted several months and was ultimately successful: in September 1937, Eva was unexpectedly released, issued a new passport, and expelled from the country.
+She traveled through Poland to Austria.

-In February 1937, Korets, following Lev Landau, moved to Moscow.
-In 1937 (after Landau left for Moscow), five leading employees of the UPTI were arrested and shot: Lev Shubnikov, L. V. Rozenkevich, V. S. Gorsky, V. P. Fomin and K.B.
-Weiselberg; two foreign nationals were arrested and subsequently handed over to the Gestapo: Fritz Houtermans (member of the German Communist Party) and Weissberg (member of the Communist Party of Austria).
-Fritz Lange is the only foreign scientist who was neither arrested nor deported.
-Lange was among the first group of German anti-fascists to come to the USSR, and his new Soviet documents were signed personally by Stalin.
-These documents probably saved F. Lange from reprisals.
+In February 1937, Korets followed Lev Landau to Moscow.
+In the same year, after Landau's departure for Moscow, five leading UPTI employees were arrested and executed: Lev Shubnikov, Lev Rozenkevich, Vadim Gorsky, Valentin Fomin, and Konrad Weiselberg; in addition, two German nationals were arrested and subsequently handed over to the Gestapo: Fritz Houtermans (member of the German Communist Party) and the aforementioned Weissberg-Cybulski (member of the Communist Party of Austria).
+Fritz Lange was the only foreign scientist who was neither arrested nor deported.
+Lange was among the first group of German anti-fascists to arrive in the USSR, and his new Soviet documents were personally signed by Stalin.
+These documents probably saved Lange from repression.

-Pyotr Frolovich Komarov, who replaced Weisberg in this position, and the head of the supply department, Konstantin Aleksandrovich Nikolaevsky, were shot.
-In 1937, graduate students Ivan Maksimovich Gusak and Pyotr Nikolaevich Komarov were also arrested.
-Gusak was released and continued to work at UPTI, but died in the Eastern Front.
-Komarov died in custody.
-The same year, as part of the UPTI Case, Isaak Pomeranchuk was expelled from the Komsomol “for connections with Landau”.
+Still in 1937, the institute's party organiszer and head of construction of the Deep Cooling Experimental Station, Pyotr Komarov, who had replaced Weisberg-Cybulski in this position, and the head of the supply department, Konstantin Nikolaeyvsky, were executed.
+In addition, graduate students Ivan Gusak and Pyotr Komarov, both working at the station, were also arrested.
+Gusak was released and continued working at UPTI but died on the Eastern Front of World War II.
+Komarov died in prison.
+The same year, as part of the UPTI affair, Isaak Pomeranchuk was expelled from the Komsomol “for connections with Landau.”

-In February 1938, Georgy Demidov was arrested, tried by the Military Tribunal and sentenced to 5 years in Kolyma.
-In 1951, he was taken from Kolyma to work on an atomic project as an experimental physicist.
-Thanks to the tests, his term of imprisonment was expiring in a few months, he was sent to the north of the Komi Republic, to Inta, as an administrative exile.
-Then he moved to Ukhta, where from 1954 he worked at the Ukhta Mechanical Plant.
+In February 1938, Georgy Demidov was arrested, tried by a military tribunal, and sentenced to five years in Kolyma under Article 58-10 (anti-Soviet and counter-revolutionary propaganda and agitation).
+In 1951, he was transferred from Kolyma (by the 4th Special Department of the NKVD) to work on an atomic project as an experimental physicist.
+However, since his sentence was set to expire in a few months due to his credits, he was sent to Inta, Komi ASSR, as an administrative exile.
+He then moved to Ukhta, where, from 1954 he worked at the Ukhta Mechanical Plant.